 Eren joined Watsi on October 28th, 2013.
-Five years ago, Eren became the 816th member to automatically support a new Watsi patient every month.
-Since then, 5,130 more people have become monthly donors!
-Eren's most recent donation traveled 4,200 miles to support Alex, a toddler from Tanzania, to fund spina bifida treatment.
+Eight years ago, Eren joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eren's most recent donation traveled 4,900 miles to support Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.

 Eren has funded healthcare for 127 patients in 14 countries.